We know just how important it is that you make the right decision for your child when selecting a school.

 However, we are happy for you to make individual appointments to come and experience the family atmosphere and the creativity for yourself.

-Our main Open Day is held once a year in the Autumn term and the date can be found on our school calendar, however, should you wish to have a look around our school please contact Mrs Booth in the school office to make an appointment.
+Our Open Days are held in the Autumn term and the dates can be found on our school calendar, however, should you wish to have a look around our school please contact Mrs Booth in the school office to make an appointment.

 Children are admitted at the beginning of the autumn term before their fifth birthday.
 However, to allow children to comfortably settle into their new school, we have a phased entry, which will be tailored to suit the needs of each individual pupil to ensure a smooth transition.
 There may be children who find it hard to settle during these first few weeks either due to age, individual needs or toileting issues.
 In such cases we will liaise with parents regarding the need of the child and adjust the phased entry accordingly.